Your sense of taste and smell work together to make food enjoyable or warn you that it’s gone bad.

 If you have other dental symptoms, such as mouth pain, swelling, or a bad taste in your mouth, see a dentist.
 Treating the source of the problem should help restore your sense of taste.
 Good oral hygiene includes regular dental visits, and daily brushing and flossing.

-High exposure to certain chemicals may contribute to loss of taste.
-For example, high pesticide exposure can cause long-lasting impairment of the sense of smell and taste.
+Exposure to high amounts of certain chemicals may contribute to loss of taste.
+For example, high pesticide exposure can cause long-lasting impairment of your sense of smell and taste.

 Injury to the head can cause you to lose your sense of smell and taste.
-How long it lasts depends on the location and extent of injury, and how it’s treated.
+How long it lasts and how it’s treated depends on the location and extent of the injury.

 Altered or lack of taste can be symptomatic of:

-It’s not always the case, but symptoms may improve with treatment for the underlying condition.
+Although it’s not always the case, symptoms may improve with treatment for the underlying condition.